lekien-2803/DRT-tool/readme.md

     {
       label: "Customize Option",
       value: "SKU has a Customize Option",
-      sub: ["SKU has an Option with the value Customize: Yes", "Both SKUs have an Option with the value Customize: Yes"] },
+      sub: ["SKU A/B has a Customize Option",
+            "Both SKUs have a Customize Option"]
+    },
     {
       label: "Other",